Dynamics on Networks of Manifolds: Definitions and constructions

 \subsection{Open systems and their interconnections}

-Having set up a consistent way of assigning phase spaces to graphs, we now take up continuous time dynamical systems.
-We start by recalling a definition of an open (control) systems, which is essentially due to Brockett \cite{Brockett}.
+Having set up a~consistent way of assigning phase spaces to graphs, we now take up continuous time dynamical systems.
+We start by recalling a~def\/inition of an open (control) systems, which is essentially due to Brockett~\cite{Brockett}.
+It is not the most general def\/inition; it is more than enough for this paper.

-\begin{definition} A {\sf continuous time control system} (or an {\sf open system}) on a manifold $M$ is a surjective submersion $p\colon Q\to M$ from some manifold $Q$ together with a smooth map $ F\colon Q \to TM$ so that
+\begin{Definition} A~{\it continuous time control system} (or an {\it open system}) on a~manifold~$M$ is a~surjective submersion $p\colon Q\to M$ from some manifold~$Q$ together with a~smooth map $ F\colon Q \to TM$ so that